 When you use FBA, you’ll have fulfillment fees and inventory storage fees.
 These fees are based on the season and size of the item, along with the length of time they are stored.
 Fulfillment fees are based on weight and are charged per unit.
 There are fees for inventory return and inventory disposal, as well.

+You won’t be disappointed with Shopify’s inventory management features and integrations.
 With Shopify, you can automatically send your orders to a fulfillment center, so you don’t have to worry about keeping inventory on hand and shipping yourself.
 This gives you more control over how fast you scale your business.

 When choosing the right fulfillment center for your needs, remember your customer satisfaction will largely depend on the fulfillment company you choose – and they aren’t all created equally.
 Each provider offers different types of services.